 - 1/4 tsp fresh ground pepper

 - 2 tbsp olive oil

-Add the garlic, scallions, parsley, basil, 1 fillet of anchovy, lemon juice, and 1 tablespoon of tahini to the bowl of a food processor.
+Add the garlic, scallions, parsley, basil, 1 fillet of anchovy, and lemon juice to the bowl of a food processor.
 Pulse a few times until the ingredients are roughly chopped.
 Then turn on the processor and, with it running, slowly pour in the olive oil.
 Continue processing until the sauce is smooth and finely chopped.

 Taste the sauce and add more anchovy and tahini as needed, and adjust the salt and pepper.
 Using a silicone spatula, scrape the sauce into a bowl.

 Check the salmon for bones and remove any you find.
 Cut the salmon into four roughly equal portions and pat it dry with paper towel.
 Stir together all the spices for the salmon and sprinkle them over both sides of each portion.

 In a large cast iron skillet heat the oil over medium high heat until the skillet is hot and the oil is shimmering.
 Then reduce the heat to medium-low.
 Add the fillets one at a time, pressing each one down with your spatula for a few seconds before adding the next.

 Cook the fillets, skin side down for 5-7 minutes, depending on the thickness, or until the salmon reaches 110-120F.
 Then turn the fillets and cook them for about 30 seconds to 1 minute on the other side, depending on how well cooked you like your salmon and how browned you want the salmon to get.

 Transfer the salmon to a serving plate and serve with the green sauce.

 - When I make the salmon I usually am using fillets about 1 inch thick.
 These fillets are a perfect medium at 6 minutes skin side and 1 minute flesh side.